kennism/homelab/tkgm/vsphere/README.md

 ---

 ### Step 6
-Copy the downloaded VMware Tanzu CLI for Linux ( `tanzu-cli-bundle-linux-amd64.tar` ) file to the linux based environment with `docker` installed on it.
+Copy the downloaded VMware Tanzu CLI for Linux ( `tanzu-cli-bundle-linux-amd64.tar.gz` ) file to the linux based environment with `docker` installed on it.

 ---

 ### Step 7
-Untar the VMware Tanzu CLI ( `tar xf tanzu-cli-bundle-linux-amd64.tar` ) in an empty directory ( for example `~/tanzu-cli` )
+Untar the VMware Tanzu CLI ( `tar xzf tanzu-cli-bundle-linux-amd64.tar.gz` ) in an empty directory ( for example `~/tanzu-cli` )

-Copy the VMware Tanzu CLI binary to a location which is in the system path, for example: `/usr/local/bin` ( `cp ~/tanzu-cli/cli/core/v0.11.6/tanzu-core-linux_amd64 /usr/local/bin/tanzu` ).
+Copy the VMware Tanzu CLI binary to a location which is in the system path, for example: `/usr/local/bin` ( `cp ~/tanzu-cli/cli/core/v0.25.0/tanzu-core-linux_amd64 /usr/local/bin/tanzu` ).

 Make the destination file executable ( `chmod a=rx /usr/local/bin/tanzu` )